- Brand name

 STOP taking Exjade and tell your doctor immediately if you notice any of the following:

-- rash, red skin, blistering of the lips, eyes or mouth, skin peeling, fever (signs of severe skin reaction)
+- rash, red skin, blistering of the lips, eyes or mouth, skin peeling, high fever, flu-like symptoms and enlarged lymph nodes (signs of severe skin reaction)

 - a substantially reduced urine output (sign of kidney problem)